mrismanaziz/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## I heard there was a new store called Moderation.
+They have everything there